ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 things to write unto you, I would not
 write with paper and ink ; but I trust
 to come unto, you and speak -face to
-face.&#x27; From the above interview
+face.&#x27; From the above interview the
+marriage took place the ensuing week.
 </td></tr></table>

 ---